 In June 2017, MSCI Inc. announced it was adding China A-shares.
 Those shares are listed in Shanghai and Shenzhen and denominated in yuan.
 On June 1, 2018, it named the 200 locally listed Chinese companies it is adding.
 As a result, all exchange-traded funds that track the MSCI index will be forced to add those shares.

-Saudi Arabia is a stand-alone emerging market index.
-It is also included in the Gulf Cooperation Council Country Index.
+Saudi Arabia is also included in the Gulf Cooperation Council Country Index.

 MSCI Frontier Markets Index